-Upon the closing of this offering, the holders of shares of common stock, which includes all of the shares of common stock issuable upon the automatic conversion of our preferred stock upon the closing of this offering, all of the shares of common stock, which includes all of the shares of common stock issuable upon the filing of a registration statement for this offering and shares of common stock held by our founders, or their transferees will be entitled to various rights with respect to the registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by affiliates.
+Upon the closing of this offering, the holders of shares of common stock, which includes all of the shares of common stock issuable upon the automatic conversion of our preferred stock upon the closing of this offering, all of the shares of common stock issuable upon the automatic net exercise of our Series E Investor Warrants upon the filing of a registration statement for this offering and shares of common stock held by our founders, or their transferees will be entitled to various rights with respect to the registration of these shares under the Securities Act.
+Registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by affiliates.
 See "Description of capital stock-Registration rights" for additional information.
 Shares covered by a registration statement will be eligible for sale in the public market upon the expiration or release from the terms of the lock-up agreement.